slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 After completing this activity, you should be able to answer the following questions:

 1. What is a deployment policy?
+2. What invariants are enforced aross all policy files?
-2. What are trusted roots?
+3. What are trusted roots?
 Who configures them?
-3. What is a deployment attestation?
+4. What is a deployment attestation?
 Who creates it?
 What information does it contain?
-4. What metadata is needed to verify a delpoyment attestation?
+5. What metadata is needed to verify a deployment attestation?
+What happens if the invariant from (2) were not satisfied?
+Hint: We need to verify a policy URI.
+TODO: Link to intoto attestation specs
-5. What improvements can we make to improve UX for teams?
+6. What improvements can we make to improve UX for teams?